r3t-info/r3t/data/clients/sodexo.md

 position: Business Transformation Lead
 company: Sodexo Nordics
 img: images/clients/johanna-langer.jpg
-content: R3T realised our digital strategy by their rapid prototyping approach.
-Now our operational processes work in a faster pace.
-By this we have secured our new recondition business of Mobility Aids & Equipment for disabled individuals.
-Together with R3T we create a better quality of life at a much lower cost for the society and environment.
 ---
+R3T realized our digital strategy through their rapid prototyping approach.
+As a result, our operational processes work at a faster pace and we have secured our new recondition business of Mobility Aids & Equipment for disabled individuals.

+Together with R3T, we have created a better quality of life at a much lower cost for society and for the environment.